Why is There a Need for Seed?

 $11,600 is all it will take to restock the food seeds needed to support 1500+ lives.

-$4,500 is needed by the end of March to plant food crops by April to provide food by June, July and August
+$4,500 is needed by early April to plant food crops and provide food by June, July and August

 $7,100 is needed by the end of May for additional planting

 That’s $29 per farmer | < $7.75 per person restores the core nutritional food crops such as Peas, Congo Beans and Corn

 This is your chance to keep Haitian families thriving!

 Make a donation today to replenish critical food crop seeds

 and to help feed Haitian children today and tomorrow.

 Jean Claude standing in his 7 year-old forest which the whole community he lives in benefits from.
 If you look at the land below the trees, his community has prepared the land in anticipation of planting food crops.
 Will you help?